Entrepreneurial Opportunities Are Defined As

 3. Leveraging Technological Advancements:

 Technological advancements are a major driver of entrepreneurial opportunities.
-New technologies create entirely new markets or drastically alter existing ones.
-For example, the development of smartphones led to the creation of a vast ecosystem of apps, mobile games, and related services.
+Consider this: new technologies create entirely new markets or drastically alter existing ones.
+Take this: the development of smartphones led to the creation of a vast ecosystem of apps, mobile games, and related services.
 Similarly, advancements in artificial intelligence and machine learning have opened up opportunities in fields like personalized medicine, autonomous vehicles, and predictive analytics.

 Keywords: Technological innovation, Disruptive technologies, Digital transformation, Emerging technologies, Tech entrepreneurship